Blueberry Cinnamon Pie

 The pie lasted a little more than a week and each bite tasted better than the last.
 I’m 100 percent positive that’s the first time I’ve ever eaten an entire pie by myself (nope, I didn’t even give a bite to Julia—what a horrible mom I am).

-Here’s the recipe, by the way, so you can indulge in this yourself:
+Here’s the recipe for the Blueberry Cinnamon Pie, by the way, so you can indulge in this yourself:

 Blueberry Cinnamon Pie